mikegagnon/nginx-overload-handler/bouncer/README.txt

 ==== README.txt for bouncer ====

 Contents:

-(1) bouncer_process_manager.py, the Bouncer process manager.
+bouncer_commony.py
+    used by alert_router.py and bouncer_process_manager.py

+bouncer_process_manager.py,
+    the super class for bouncers.
+Each web application implements a subclass of bouncer_process_manager.py (which defines how start and kill FastCGI workers).
+For example, see ../dummy_fcgi_app/dummyfci_bouncer.py.
 Each
-    pool of FastCGI workers runs and instance of bouncer_process_manager.py, which does the following:
+    pool of FastCGI workers runs its own instance of bouncer, which does the
+    following:
         (a) Restarts its FastCGI workers if they crash (b) Listens for overload alerts from the alert_router.
 When it receives an alert, bouncer_process_manager.py restarts the FastGI worker that is specified in the alert.

+alert_router.py
-(2) alert_router.py, which listens for alerts from the upstream_overload nginx
-    module (via a named pipe), then forwards those alerts to the appropriate Bouncer instance using thrift RPC.
+    listens for alerts from the upstream_overload nginx module (via a named pipe), then forwards those alerts to the appropriate Bouncer instance using thrift RPC.

+BouncerService.thrift
-(3) BouncerService.thrift, which specifies the thrift RPC interface between
-    bouncer_process_manager.py and alert_router.py
+    specifies the thrift RPC interface between bouncer_process_manager.py and alert_router.py

+compile.sh
+    script to compile the thrift file into Python stub code

+example_config.json
+    Alert Routers and Bouncers read the same config file.
+This is an example.

+import_thrift_lib.py
+    a hack that imports thrift's python library

 ==== Build instructions ====